august 2024

-Folate & Folic Acid In Pregnancy
+Folic Acid In Pregnancy

 Reading about nutrition during pregnancy, what you should and should not take, and what is important and what is not can sometimes feel overwhelming.
 This can be particularly true when advice seems conflicting or it changes.
-However, there is one area where there is pretty much universal agreement: the importance of taking a folate or folic acid supplement during pregnancy.
+However, there is one area where there is pretty much universal agreement: the importance of taking folic acid supplement during pregnancy.

-10 min read Avril Flynn preconception pregnancy supplements Recommended Products
+Lesley pregnancy supplements Recommended Products

-Folate & Folic Acid In Pregnancy
+Folic Acid In Pregnancy

 share

-folate acid in foodsReading about nutrition during pregnancy can sometimes feel overwhelming; what you should and should not take, and what is important and what is not.
+Reading about nutrition during pregnancy can sometimes feel overwhelming; what you should and should not take, and what is important and what is not.
 This can be particularly true when advice seems conflicting or it changes.
-However, there is one area where there is pretty much universal agreement: the importance of taking a folate or folic acid supplement during pregnancy.
-Research (see further reading) has shown that taking a supplement which has natural folate, as opposed to synthetic folic acid, may be easier to absorb and may therefore be preferable.
+However, there is one area where there is pretty much universal agreement: the importance of taking a folic acid supplement during pregnancy.

-Why are folic acid and folate important in pregnancy?
+Why is folic acid important in pregnancy?

-Folate is crucial for your overall health and particularly important when it comes to having babies.
+Folic acid is crucial for your overall health and particularly important when it comes to having babies.
 This is because it significantly improves fertility and plays a vital role in supporting the healthy development of your baby’s brain, spine and neural tube in the early weeks of pregnancy.

 The body doesn’t store folate particularly well, meaning folate deficiency is common.
 As half of all pregnancies are unplanned, taking a folic acid or folate supplement daily throughout your childbearing years - from adolescence to menopause - ensures that you have sufficient folate to meet the body’s needs if and when pregnancy occurs.